SanSjo/my-portfolio/README.md

 This is my portfolio including info about me and my former experience, my skills within frontend development, my projects I have done, and my thoughts about coding.

 ## Technologies
-The website is build with HTML and CSS flexbox and Jacascript.
+The website is build with HTML and CSS flexbox and Javascript.
 It was created out from a template that the website should look like.

 ## More about the website:
    - The page are fully responsive. (mobile, tablet and desktop)